sungnga/instagram-clone-app/README.md

   - Inside the Modal component, import and render the Post component.
 Pass down the id props and set its value to postId: `<Post id={postId} />`
   - Outside of and below the Modal component, import and render the CloseIcon component inside a div tag.
 Add an onClick event handler that will execute the `history.goBack()` method when the CloseIcon is clicked on

+### 22. Building the Post component:
+- In src/components/post/Post.js file:
+  - The Post component contains very similar content as the FeedPost component.
+So we can use that as a starter code
+  - For now, we're going to display the defaultPost coming from our data.js file.
+Name import the defaultPost object

 ## COMMON DESIGN PATTERNS AND JS TRICKS